-Our managing allegations course is aimed at individuals that work closely with children and young people, including Foster Carers, Teachers, managers and supervisors in voluntary, independent and statutory organisations.
+Our Managing Allegations Training is aimed at individuals that work closely with children and young people, including Foster Carers, Teachers, managers and supervisors in voluntary, independent and statutory organisations.

 What will you achieve?